tomdavies/Antenna/README.md

 Antenna for ExpressionEngine 1 & 2
 ========

+**This is a patched version, adding support for a wmode tag parameter to get around issues with layering HTML content above flash - it's otherwise identical to the Vector Media group original**

 **Antenna** is a plugin that will generate the exact, most up-to-date YouTube or Vimeo embed code available.
 It also gives you access to the video's title, its author, the author's YouTube/Vimeo URL, and a thumbnail.
 All you have to do is pass it a single URL.

 You can also output various pieces of metadata about the YouTube/Vimeo video.